(1986)

 When Seth Brundle makes a huge scientific and technological breakthrough in teleportation, he decides to test it on himself.
 Unbeknownst to him, a common housefly manages to get inside the device and the two become one.

+Produced with a mid-range budget, The Fly relied heavily on practical effects, animatronics, and detailed prosthetics to depict the transformation realistically.
 The Fly was a critical and commercial success, praised for its innovative effects, compelling performances, and tragic storytelling.
 Its influence is profound, establishing body horror as a respected subgenre and inspiring numerous filmmakers.
-Over time, it has become a benchmark for blending practical effects, character-driven horror, and psychological depth, remaining a beloved and highly regarded 1980s classic.

 THE FLY Clip - "Offspring" (1986) Jeff Goldblum